-History A record of selections already retrieved should be used to avoid repetition of these selections.
-History could also be used to balance, as desired, the concentration of the different media in a presentation and to diversify the selection as required.
-Moreover, it is possible to use the history to reproduce a presentation, or as training samples for machine learning techniques of context parameters.
+History A record of selections already played should be used to avoid repetition of these selections.
+History could also be used to balance, as desired, the concentration of the different media in the presentation and to diversify the selection as required.
+Moreover, it is possible to use the history to reproduce a presentation, or as training samples for machine learning techniques.